Longest Lifespan, Why Do Japanese Live Longer a couple in thre garden

 Oolong tea counterbalances some of the effects unhealthy food has on the body.

-These five secrets help to explain why the Japanese are so healthy and have the longest lifespan expectancy.
+These five secrets help to explain why the Japanese are so healthy and have the longest life expectancy.

-This low mortality is mainly attributable to a low rate of obesity, low consumption of red meat, and high consumption of fish and plant foods such as soybeans and tea.
+This low mortality is mainly attributable to low obesity rates, low red meat consumption, and high fish and plant food consumption, such as soybeans and tea.
 In Japan, the obesity rate is low (4.8% for men and 3.7% for women).

 Here is to your health! and a longer lifespan.